-What shall we say of passages that mention baptism but do not reference faith (e.g., Acts 22:16 and 1 Pet.
+What shall we say of passages that mention baptism but do not mention faith (e.g., Acts 22:16 and 1 Pet.
 3:21)?
 Does this nullify faith as a condition of salvation?

-What about a text that mentions repentance but does not mention either faith or baptism (Acts 11:18; Rom.
+What about a text that mentions repentance but does not mention either faith or baptism (e.g., Acts 11:18; Rom.
 2:4)?
 Are the latter two automatically eliminated from the plan of redemption?
 Of course not.

-One must take the sum of truth on a particular item (Psa.
-119:160)—not some of the truth.
+One must take the sum of truth on a particular Bible topic (Psa.
+119:160) — not some of the truth.

-The analogy-of-faith principle commonly is acknowledged among competent Bible scholars (even if they sometimes fail to make the application in areas that conflict with some cherished theological position).
+The analogy-of-faith principle is frequently acknowledged by competent Bible scholars, even if they sometimes fail to make the application in areas that conflict with some cherished theological position.

-In texts that address the same general theme, one passage may supplement another, but a more abbreviated text may not nullify information in the passage with more information.
+In multiple texts that address the same general theme, one passage may supplement another, but a more abbreviated text may not nullify information in the other passage that contains more information.

 Remember this: Scripture may supplement itself.
 It never contradicts itself.